 Living with dogs her entire life, reading everything she could find about dog training and enrolling in numerous canine agility and obedience courses have taught Melanie F. a thing or two about critters.
 Then came the first three llamas and a succession of llama breedings and births -- and the "thing or two" expanded to a lot of information about keeping pets healthy, happy and well behaved.
 Melanie has shared this information with readers in numerous print and online periodicals.

 As owner/caretaker of a herd of llamas, Melanie F. has won her share of blue ribbons and best-of-show awards for spinning, weaving and knitting projects involving llama wool.
 She has shared her expertise with readers of Llama Life II and the Fauquier Times Democrat.

-Melanie F. has written both short (about 100 words) and more extensive (500 words) product descriptions for major department stores, clothiers, specialty boutiques, furniture merchants and automotive stores.
+Melanie F. has written both short (about 100 words) and more extensive (500 words) product descriptions for major department stores, clothiers, specialty boutiques, furniture merchants, food retailers and automotive stores.
 In addition to covering the basic features of the given item, many of these descriptions have had "hooks" -- designed to frame the product in ways the consumer might not have considered previously.
 Still other jobs have had an instructive angle, showing how the product works or how it differs from counterparts in the same genre.